pscheid1/tssgDbProject/tests/GebAndSpock/readme.md

 The default url to be tested is the dev endpoint.
 To change the baseUrl, set geb.build.baseUrl property to either localhost, toolbox, dev, qa, or prod environments.

-To run UI tests in the dev environment (currently represents the scheduledb branch on the tssgTechScheduledb endpoint):
+To run scheduledb UI tests in the dev environment (currently represents the scheduledb branch on the tssgTechScheduledb endpoint):

     ./gradlew chromeTest --tests TSSGTechSpec -Dgeb.build.baseUrl=dev

-To run UI tests in the local toolbox docker environment:
+To run scheduledb UI tests in the local toolbox docker environment:

     ./gradlew chromeLocalTest --tests TSSGTechSpec -Dgeb.build.baseUrl=toolbox

-To run UI tests in the local Linux docker environment:
+To run scheduledb UI tests in the local Linux docker environment:

     ./gradlew chromeLocalTest --tests TSSGTechSpec -Dgeb.build.baseUrl=localhost

-To run UI tests in the qa environment (currently represents the master branch on the tssgTechStagedMaster endpoint):
+To run scheduledb UI tests in the qa environment (currently represents the master branch on the tssgTechStagedMaster endpoint):

     ./gradlew chromeTest --tests TSSGTechSpec -Dgeb.build.baseUrl=qa

-To run UI tests in the prod environment (currently represents the master branch on the production endpoint):
+To run scheduledb UI tests in the prod environment (currently represents the master branch on the production endpoint):

     ./gradlew chromeTest --tests TSSGTechSpec -Dgeb.build.baseUrl=prod

-To run UI tests in the webflowqa environment (currently represents the webflow branch on the tssgTechWebflow endpoint):
+To run scheduledb UI tests in the webflowqa environment (currently represents the webflow branch on the tssgTechWebflow endpoint):

     ./gradlew chromeTest --tests TSSGTechSpec -Dgeb.build.baseUrl=webflowqa

+To run scheduledb UI tests in the multipage environment (currently represents the multipage branch on the tssgTechMultipage endpoint):

+    ./gradlew chromeTest --tests TSSGTechSpec -Dgeb.build.baseUrl=multipage

+### To Run Mongo database test

+To run tests in the scheduledb branch: ~/Projects/tssgTech/tests/GebAndSpock

+    ./gradlew cleanTest test --tests TSSGTechDbSpec

 ### Xray Import